MattCowski/mattsflix/README.md

 Separation of concerns by using stateless react components that are basically functions.
 Business logic and state management is delegated to redux' actions, reducers that can be easily tested.

+Now automatically categorizes per category.
+I kept the filter buttons but only for categories that actually exist based on search results.
+The API doesn't always return a working poster url so I've added logic to check and set a flag to force display of title.
+This could also be a filter

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).